Banks are playing the most significant role in today’s modern world from money transactions to transfer of money to different parts of the world.

 |i) Cheque is issued by a customer of the bank.||i) Bank issue the demand draft itself.|

-iii) Demand draft is complex in case of issuing as it is issued by the bank.
+iii) The demand draft is complex in case of issuing as it is issued by the bank.
 So, the payee has to visit the bank.

 |iv) A cheque can be used if there is trust between the two parties.||iv) The draft can be issued if there is a lack of trust between parties.|